 As long as some magic happens before the use-by date passes!

 ……and hey, it also protects us both from another round of childbirth!

 ‘When you first get together with a girl, put a coin in a jar every time you have sex.
-When you become a new Dad, take a coin out every time you have sex.
-You will soon realise that the jar will never be empty.’
+When you become a new dad, take a coin out every time you have sex.
+You will soon realize that the jar will never be empty.’